 Our application system requires you to fill out two separate forms.
-One application is specific to the Master of Accounting Program and the other is the University of Oregon's Graduate Admissions form.
-Supported browsers: We strongly recommend using either Google Chrome or Firefox
+One application is specific to the Master of Accounting program and the other is the University of Oregon's Division of Graduate Studies application.
+Supported browsers: We strongly recommend using either Google Chrome or Firefox.

 - To start WINTER term (January), the deadline is October 15